ongair/tubet_api/Readme.md

 We also only have data for the English premier league but will expand to more leagues on demand.

-### How to Use
-- First obtain an API key by sending me [an email](mailto:kimenye@gmail.com) requesting for access.
-It is still experimental so soon I'll automate this and open it up to more people.
-- The authentication mode for the API is token based, instructions will be in the email.

 ### Endpoints

 #### 1. Sources